 Camping gear is the bulkiest and largest kit you can carry on a motorcycle trip.
 The majority of motorcycle tours in Europe don’t take in camping because people have a lot of miles to cover and don’t want to spend their time setting up tents every night.

 However, it is an extremely cost-effective way to travel, especially in Europe as hotels can be expensive.
 For an in-depth guide to camping while motorcycle travelling and how to save money on hotels, accommodation and camping check out this guide:

 READ MORE: How to Motorcycle Travel on the Cheap

 Be prepared to shave this kit down as much as you can to the bear essentials.
 And only take it if you’re definitely going to be camping (I know a guy who rode from the UK to Japan and camped once just so he didn’t feel like it was a complete waste).

-If you are camping, then have a read of our dedicated packing and tent guides:
+If you are camping, then have a read of our dedicated guides:

 Personal clothing and hygiene

 Try and keep your personal clothing to a minimum.
 If you’re planning on regularly staying in hotels then you may want footwear other than bike boots and flip flops.
 Only pack a couple of shirts, a few t-shirts, enough pants and socks for a week, a pair of trousers, shorts and swimming trunks.
 If you wear a motorcycle specific riding top then you wont eat into your supply of fresh t-shirts.
 Keep your kit small and light and roll it instead of folding.

 As for hygiene, try and only pack small travel size versions of everything.
 Again, if you’re staying in hotels then you won’t need to pack shower gel and shampoo either.